SuperPirate-ai/TabGenerator/docs/README.md

-A Programm to automise Tapwriting
+A program to automate tabwriting